sourabhhal99/AI-Framework-KCDu-Simulation/README.md

 A prediction is dangerous if the model is "confusingly confident."
 I implemented **Probability Estimation** to flag uncertain cases where the model's confidence is low, suggesting a need for human doctor intervention.

 ![Uncertainty Graph](graph_uncertainty.png)
-*(Fig 3: Distribution of model confidence scores to detect weak predictions.)*
+*(Fig 3: Histogram of Prediction Probabilities showing the model's certainty levels.)*

 ### 4️⃣ Ethical Fairness Check (Bias Detection)
 I analyzed the model's performance across different demographics (Young vs. Old) to ensure that the algorithm does not discriminate based on age, a critical requirement for clinical AI deployment.